 Evidence-informed practice is extremely important for making sound decisions that contribute to safer outcomes.
 One way to gather evidence into one place is by developing an annotated bibliography.
 An annotated bibliography is a set of individual annotations that together provide a brief overview of available research on that topic.
 A single annotation is a short paragraph that comments on the source cited.
-Your four individual annotations will contribute to the development of four annotated bibliographies that you (and the rest of your cohort) will use later to help you analyse your chosen case study.
-Academic skills being developed include: how to find reputable sources, how to write in an academic setting, and how to acknowledge sources appropriately (i.e. referencing).
+Your four individual annotations will contribute to the development of four larger annotated bibliographies that you and your class mates will use later to help you analyse your chosen case study.
+Underpinning skills being developed include: 1) how to find reputable sources, 2) how to write in an academic setting, and 3) how to acknowledge sources appropriately (i.e. referencing).

-Your task is to find at least one reputable source for each of the four case studies listed in Moodle, and to write a short paragraph (50 - 70 words) about how that source enhances understanding of the case study.
-Each annotation is to be unique within the bibliography, unless you offer a new reason for how the source contributes to the analysis of the case study.
+Your task is to find at least one reputable source for each of the four case studies set for this assignment listed in Moodle.
+You are to write a short paragraph (50 - 70 words) about how that source enhances understanding of the case study.
+To know what is important, it can be helpful to review the requirements for the case study analysis.
+Each annotation must be unique within the bibliography, unless you offer a new reason for how the source contributes to the analysis of the case study.
 A wiki page for each case study has been established in Moodle that the entire class can access to populate the annotated bibliographies.
 You can add as many annotations as you like.
 However, only four (those you submit for assessment) will be graded.
-Instructions on how to edit the wiki page will be provided on Moodle.
+Instructions on how to edit the wiki page will be provided in Moodle.
 The annotations are to contain the following:

-- The citation information (Provide a complete reference in CQUni Harvard referencing style) - A short summary about the contents of the article and an explanation for why this source is relevant to enhanced understanding of the case study. - Your name.
+- The citation information (Provide the complete reference in CQUni Harvard Referencing Style) - A short summary about the contents of the article and an explanation for why this source contributes to enhanced understanding of the case study. - Your name.
 For this assignment, please include your first and last names to ensure accurate ownership of the annotation.

-Submit one annotation for each case study by Friday (11:59 pm AEST) Week 5.
+Submit one annotation for each case study by the due date.